 AP scores are released each year in early July.
 While you’ll get all your scores at once, note that scores are rolled out over a few days.

-In 2016, 2017, and 2018, the first AP scores came out on July 5, and all of them were released by July 9 (except for late-testing exam scores, which were released in August).
-As a result, the 2019 score release schedule should be fairly similar:
+Like in 2016, 2017, and 2018, in 2019 AP scores will come out on July 5, and all of them will be released by July 9 (except for late-testing exam scores, which were released in August).
+The specific dates and times for AP scores in each state are listed below:

 2019 AP Score Release Date

 Florida, Louisiana, Mississippi, Texas